 A quick Google search would tell you that there's almost as many variations of blonde hair as there are fish in the sea.
 But don't let those options scare you away—just think of it as having a ton of colors that could suit you!
 That said, we get how important it is to narrow down your choices to the crème de la crème.
 Spending that much time with bleach on your head should feel worth it, after all!
-So, we rounded up a petite list of five blonde hair colors that we've constantly seen Filipinas pull off.
+So, we rounded up a list of seven blonde hair colors that we've constantly seen Filipinas pull off.
 Who knows, your dream shade might be one of them!

 1. Honey Blonde

 A honey-hued blonde is a shade that toes the line between a yellow gold and a light brown.
 It's one of the warmest blondes that you can try, and you've probably seen it on Beyoncé and Gigi Hadid.
-Someone with a medium skin tone would love the vibrance that this color can provide (a light honey would suit you best!), but we think fair skin that wants a sun-kissed finish would absolutely rock it, too!
+Filipinas with a medium skin tone would love the vibrance that this hair color can provide (a light honey would suit you best!), but we think fair skin that wants a sun-kissed finish would absolutely rock it, too!

 2. Ash Blonde